 How Long to Smoke Sweet Potatoes

-Something like maple, apple, or cherry enhances the natural sweetness of the potatoes.
+For vegetables, we recommend using pellets with a more subtle flavor.
+Something like maple, apple, or cherry enhances the potatoes’ natural sweetness.

 Tasty Topping Ideas for Sweet Potatoes

 You can stretch your imagination here.
 Go light, or turn the side into the main meal.
+To get you started, here are a couple of ideas for toppings:

 - Salsa, guacamole, and sour cream, topped with grated cheese.